Rockstar San Diego: Rockstar Games deals and acquisition (2000–2003)

-Post-acquisition projects (2003–2006)
+Initial post-acquisition projects (2003–2006)

 After the acquisition, Rockstar Games executives reviewed the studio's development projects to determine what was worth keeping.
 Dan Houser noted Red Dead Revolver, which he described as "this cowboy game that looked very good", caught the review team's attention despite being unplayable.
-The project stemmed from Angel Studios' and Capcom's partnership on the Resident Evil 2 port: Capcom's Yoshiki Okamoto had approached the studio with the idea for an original intellectual property titled S.W.A.T., a third-person shooter involving a seven-piece SWAT team.
+The project stemmed from Angel Studios's and Capcom's partnership on the Resident Evil 2 port: Capcom's Yoshiki Okamoto had approached the studio with the idea for an original intellectual property titled S.W.A.T., a third-person shooter involving a seven-piece SWAT team.
 This later adopted a Western theme at Okamoto's recommendation.
 Angel Studios began work on the game in 2000 with Capcom's supervision and funding.
 The development was troubled, partly due to cultural differences between the two companies, and the game remained unplayable.
 After Okamoto left Capcom, the company stopped funding the game in July 2003 and formally canceled it in August.
-Rockstar Games acquired Red Dead Revolver from Capcom and resumed its development by December that year.
+Rockstar Games acquired Red Dead Revolver from Capcom and resumed its development by December of that year.
 The crunch at Rockstar San Diego increased for a rapid release of the game, which came in May 2004 for the PlayStation 2 and Xbox.